 The “new” news is that some post-COVID symptoms linger.
 No matter what name it’s given, Chronic Post-COVID-19 Syndrome (CPCS), Post-COVID Syndrome, Long-Haulers, Chronic COVID, etc., the hallmarks are the same.
 Chronic illness is chronic no matter what served as the tripping hazard.

 Look Who’s Talking Now?

-I’ve heard just a few people, at this point, discussing this topic of this post-COVID condition and fibromyalgia.
+I’ve heard just a few people, at this point, discussing the topic of this post-COVID condition and fibromyalgia.
 Dr. Teitelbaum has brought up the connections between Fibromyalgia and post-COVID symptoms.
 He lays out treatment suggestions for dealing with these symptoms.
 And, Ashok Gupta has called out to the chronic illness community to help support these newly “chronic” individuals.